Arsenic poisoning: Pesticides

-The use of lead arsenate pesticides has been effectively eliminated for over 50 years.
-However, due to the pesticide's environmental persistence, it is estimated that millions of acres of land remain contaminated with lead arsenate residues.
-This presents a potentially significant public health concern in some areas of the United States (e.g., New Jersey, Washington, and Wisconsin), where large areas of land used historically as orchards have been converted into residential developments.
+Although the of lead arsenic-containing pesticides has long been stopped, large areas land remain contaminated.

-Some modern uses of arsenic-based pesticides still exist.
+Some arsenic-based pesticides still exist.
 Chromated copper arsenate has been registered for use in the United States since the 1940s as a wood preservative, protecting wood from insects and microbial agents.
 In 2003, manufacturers of chromated copper arsenate initiated a voluntary recall of residential wood treated with the chemical.
 The Environmental Protection Agency Act 2008 final report stated that chromated copper arsenate is still approved for use in nonresidential applications, such as in marine facilities (pilings and structures), utility poles, and sand highway structures.

 Copper smelting

 Exposure studies in the copper smelting industry are much more extensive and have established definitive links between arsenic, a by-product of copper smelting, and lung cancer via inhalation.
 Dermal and neurological effects were also increased in some of these studies.
-Although as time went on, occupational controls became more stringent and workers were exposed to reduced arsenic concentrations, the arsenic exposures measured from these studies ranged from about 0.05 to 0.3 mg/m^{3} and are significantly higher than airborne environmental exposures to arsenic (which range from 0 to 0.000003 mg/m^{3}).
+Although further occupational controls were introduced and workers were exposed to lower arsenic concentrations, the arsenic exposures measured in these studies range from about 0.05 to 0.3 mg/m^{3}, significantly higher than usual airborne levels, ranging from 0 to 0.000003 mg/m^{3}).